-Meet the Team: Ignacio Costantini, LATAM Community Manager
+Meet the Team: Ignacio Constantini, .Net Community Manager & Sr. Software Engineer, LATAM

-To kick off our new Meet the Team series, we sat down with Softensity’s Nano Costantini to talk about software engineering, building a community and the IT industry in Latin America.
+To kick off our new Meet the Team series, we sat down with Softensity’s Nano Constantini to talk about software engineering, building a community and the IT industry in Latin America.

 This year, Softensity expanded its presence in Latin America with an exceptional team that’s growing every day.
 The region was the missing piece of a global puzzle that allows us to offer clients true 24-hour development capabilities.
 With IT professionals spread out over seven Latin American countries, building community is crucial.
 We’re excited to launch our new Q&A series by introducing a community manager that’s busy leading the charge in LATAM.

-Ignacio Costantini, who goes by “Nano,” has always been interested in the technology world, but never saw himself as a leader.
-Until recently, when the challenge of a new experience motivated him to join Softensity to help build the Latin American community.
+Ignacio Constantini, who goes by “Nano,” has always been interested in the technology world, but never saw himself as a leader.
+Until recently, when the challenge of a new experience motivated him to join Softensity and help build the Latin American community.
 Nano fell in love with software development at university, and started his career shortly after graduating as a CSS assistant.

 As the Latin American IT industry grew, so did Nano’s experience, and he soon became a software engineer solving problems for large, multinational companies.
 In his opinion, the expansion of remote work has provided huge opportunities for Latin American tech workers like himself.
 He hopes his work shines a light on the talented IT industry in his region, which he believes is full of opportunities for both software engineers and businesses.